ktquez/Inspect/README.md

 * **en** -- English
 * **es** -- Spanish

+**Alert:** - Keep lang directory in the same location as the file inspect.min.js, to load the translation via ajax is successful.

 ### How to use custom messages by language
 To make it work the messages in the correct language, simply declare the attribute lang in HTML tag
 ```html